WikiNotabilityProj/WikiAnalysis/README.md

 ## Wiki Bias Research: Deletion Candidates Data Collection

-This repository contains a Python script used for data collection in a research project investigating bias in Wikipedia's notability guidelines.
+This repository is part of a research project investigating bias in Wikipedia's notability guidelines.
 The data collected comprises the names of academics whose Wikipedia articles were flagged for deletion.

+In this repository, we provide the Python script `wikiprojscrapingcode.py`, which was used to scrape data from a specific Wikipedia page: [Wikipedia: WikiProject Deletion sorting/Academics and educators/archive_2](https://en.m.wikipedia.org/wiki/Wikipedia:WikiProject_Deletion_sorting/Academics_and_educators/archive_2).
+This page serves as an archive of academics and educators whose articles were flagged for deletion.

 ## Description of the Code

-The `WikiProjScrapingCode.ipynb` script is a web scraping tool that fetches information from a specific Wikipedia page—an archive of academics and educators whose articles were flagged for deletion.
-It extracts necessary details, including the name of the academic and the corresponding Wikipedia link, processes this data, and stores it in a .csv file named `wikicombo.csv`.
+`wikiprojscrapingcode.py` is a web scraping tool that fetches, processes, and saves relevant details from the targeted Wikipedia page.
+The output is a .csv file named `wikicombo.csv`, which contains the academic names and their respective Wikipedia links.

 ## Repository Contents

 This repository contains:

-- The `WikiProjScrapingCode.ipynb` Python script, the data collection tool.
+- The Python script `wikiprojscrapingcode.py`, used for data scraping.
-- The `wikicombo.csv` file, the output of the script containing the list of academics and corresponding Wikipedia links.

-These resources are integral to the data collection process of this research project.

-## Disclaimer

-The script is designed for research purposes, respecting ethical guidelines for web scraping.
-Please explore the code and data to understand our data collection process.
-Always consider the terms of service of websites and the potential impact of web scraping activities.
+- The raw output `wikicombo.csv` file, the exact data sheet used to generate our findings prior to any data cleaning.

+It's noteworthy that the mentioned Wikipedia page continually updates with more "Articles for Deletion" (AfD) discussions over time.
+The .csv file represents a snapshot of the deletion discussions available from around the summer of 2020, dating back to sometime in 2017, as stated in our research paper.

+Please feel free to explore the code and the data output to better understand how the research project collected its data.